jonlpersson/ed-latimore/site/_posts/2022-11-29-robert-anton-wilson-quotes-on-politics-disinformation-conspiracy.md

 ---

-> "Every conspiracy regards itself as an affinity group--men and women who share the same goals and work together.
+> "Every conspiracy regards itself as an affinity group–men and women who share the same goals and work together.
 When you and I do it, it's just an affinity group.
 When the gang over there does it, it's a damnable conspiracy."

 Everyone thinks their version of reality is correct